Bobby Dollas

-Robert H. Dollas (born January 31, 1965) is a Canadian former professional ice hockey player.
+Bobby H. Dollas (born January 31, 1965) is a Canadian former professional ice hockey player.
 Dollas played defence for the Winnipeg Jets, Quebec Nordiques, Detroit Red Wings, Mighty Ducks of Anaheim, Edmonton Oilers, Pittsburgh Penguins, Calgary Flames, Ottawa Senators and San Jose Sharks.

 Playing career

 As a youth, Dollas played in the 1978 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Châteauguay.

 Dollas played junior hockey with the Laval Voisins and scored 61 points as a major junior rookie in 1982-83.
 During the 1983-84 season, Dollas made his NHL debut, playing in a single game with Winnipeg before being returned to junior and scoring 45 points in 54 games for the Voisins.
 The Voisins were the QMJHL champions that year, but they failed to win the Memorial Cup.
-Drafted 14th overall by the Jets in the 1983 NHL Entry Draft, Dollas played 646 regular season NHL games, scoring 42 goals and 96 assists for 138 points and collecting 467 penalty minutes in a career which spanned 16 seasons.
+Drafted 14th overall by the Jets in the 1983 NHL entry draft.
+In 1993 was picked up by the Anaheim Mighty Ducks (expansion).
+Dollas played 646 regular season NHL games, scoring 42 goals and 96 assists for 138 points and collecting 467 penalty minutes in a career which spanned 16 seasons.
 Dollas won a gold medal with Canada at the 1985 World Junior Championships and was a tournament All-Star.
+And also won a gold medal in the 1994 World Championship in Italy.

-Dollas is currently a radio commentator with TSN 690 on Montreal Canadiens broadcasts, and is an instructor with PSL Hockey in Laval, Quebec.
+Dollas was a radio commentator with TSN 690 on Montreal Canadiens broadcasts, and an instructor with PSL Hockey in Laval, Quebec.
+In 2021 was named assistant coach of the Lausanne HC in the Switzerland National League.
+In early 2023 went back home and was named assistant coach of Laval VC (QJAAAHL).
+At the start of season 23/24 was named head coach of the Montreal Phoenix (QJAAAHL).
+In Nov 2025 accepted an associate head coach position with Terrebonne Cobras (QJAAAHL) till the end of the 2026 season.
+He is currently head coach of Feltre HC (IHL) in Italy.